PhysiCell-Tools/python-loader/man/TUTORIAL_commandline.md

 ### &#x2728; pcdl\_get\_anndata

-From the whole timeseries or from a single time step generate h5ad [anndata](https://anndata.readthedocs.io/en/latest/) [hd5](https://en.wikipedia.org/wiki/Hierarchical_Data_Format) files.
+From the whole time series or from a single time step generate h5ad [anndata](https://anndata.readthedocs.io/en/latest/) [hd5](https://en.wikipedia.org/wiki/Hierarchical_Data_Format) files.

 Anndata is the standard data format in the python single cell community.
-Data stored in this fromat can be analyzed the same way as usually sc RNA seq data is analysed.
+Data stored in this format can be analyzed the same way as usually sc RNA seq data is analyzed.

 ```bash
 pcdl_get_anndata output/output00000000.xml